ihammerstrom/access-checker-example/README.md

 The system comes with two pre-configured test users:

-- `alice`: Has full access (VPN, production, config tool)
+- `Alice Mc'Prod`: Has full access (VPN, production, config tool)
-- `bob`: Has limited access (VPN and config tool only)
+- `Bob Mc'NoProd`: Has limited access (VPN and config tool only)

 ## Development

 - Backend code is in the `backend/app` directory
 - Frontend code is in the `frontend/src` directory
 - Mock data and access rules are defined in `backend/app/data.py`
+- API endpoints are defined in `backend/app/main.py`
+- Frontend components are in `frontend/src/components`
+- Frontend routing is handled in `frontend/src/App.tsx`

+## Contributing

+1. Create a new branch for your feature
+2. Make your changes
+3. Run tests (if applicable)
+4. Submit a pull request

+## License

+This project is proprietary and confidential.